THE LAYERING GUIDE

 making it more windproof and with better insulation properties.

-Layer 1: base layer or functional underwear
+Layer 1: base layers or functional underwear

 This is the first layer of clothing, worn directly on the body.
 Functions/properties: